-- Project Details: List the names of clients that you’ve worked with, as well as the dates that you worked with them (which will give potential new clients a sense of how long you worked on each project).
+- Project Details: List the names of clients that you’ve worked with, as well as the dates that you worked with them.
+This will give potential new clients a sense of how long you worked on each project.
 Include any relevant or impressive results, too, like “increased Web traffic by 25% over a six-month period.”

 - Awards: If you or your team received any special recognition, mention it.

 - Samples: When possible, include a link to an online portfolio of your best work and/or a link to your LinkedIn profile.